Best Snowboard Brands – The Complete List A-Z

 Jones

 Jones is the brainchild of legendary freerider Jeremy Jones.
-They are another brand heavily focussed on the environmental impact of their boards, and publish an sustainability report every year.
+They are another brand heavily focussed on the environmental impact of their boards, and publish a sustainability report every year.
 Their boards lean heavily to the freeride end of the spectrum and they have been at the forefront of developing splitboard technology to give you even greater access to the backcountry.
 They are one of many smaller brands under the umbrella of Nidecker Snowboards, based in Switzerland.
 They have a great team of freeride snowboarders and recently signed, one of my favorites Victor De Le Rue.

 View Jones store on Amazon